 Stir those around, and reduce the heat to low.
 Taste, and if necessary – add a little salt.
 Use a light hand though!
 Depending on how salty your bacon is, this might not need any!
 I highly suggest unsalted butter as well to account for this.

-Serve the pasta with the scallops, and you have a rich, flavorful meal that is nice enough to serve your guests, but easy enough to feel confidant preparing.
+Serve the pasta with the scallops, and you have a rich, flavorful meal that is nice enough to serve your guests, but easy enough to feel confident preparing.

 - 4 slices cottage bacon

 - 2 teaspoons avocado oil, or canola/vegetable oil - only use if the bacon doesn't produce much grease

 - 1 1/2 cup dry white wine

 - Cook bacon until crisp in a well-seasoned cast iron or non-stick pan.
 Remove bacon from the pan, give it a rough chop, and set aside.
 If there is excess grease in the pan from the bacon, remove it and leave only about 2 tablespoons, or enough to coat the bottom of your pan liberally.
 If there isn't much grease left from the bacon, add in enough oil to liberally coat the pan.
 Seeing a pattern here?

 - Place the scallops in the pan, and cook over medium heat for 2-3 minutes per side.
 DON'T MOVE THE SCALLOPS AROUND TOO MUCH!
 You want them to develop a bit of a crust, and that doesn't happen if you mess with them.
 Flip once, brown the other side, and the remove from the pan.

 - Toss the baby spinach and garlic in the pan, give it a couple stirs, and then add in the white wine and butter.

 - After the butter melts, stir in the cream and bacon and let the sauce simmer over low(ish) heat until it is slightly thickened and has tightened up a bit.